 Right.

-You know, it's like, and we think it's the greatest gift we ever got though.
+You know, it's like, and we think it's the greatest gift we ever got them.

 I know.

-Because you're I'm sure your schedule is as busy as well.
+Because I'm sure your schedule is as busy as we live insane lives.

 Yes.